JieShibo/MoLE/README.md

 ## HF Checkpoints
 All these models are trained on a 100B-token subset of the [Pile](https://github.com/EleutherAI/the-pile) dataset.

-For the MoLE model, we only provide the version before re-parameterization (i.e., during the training phase).
+For the MoLE model, we only provide the checkpoints before re-parameterization (i.e., for the training phase).
 Re-parameterization can be performed using the script provided below.

 | Models | # Activated Params | url |
 | ----- | ----- | ---|